 One of the reasons I love to prepare a chicken this way is that it turns out moist every time.
 If you aren’t in a hurry during the week, you can get the chicken in the oven and while it is roasting, prepare a salad, side, and mashed potatoes and you will be rewarded with a great meal.

 The simple rub in this recipe is just what you need to put this chicken over the top, Feel free to trade out the spices with others that you like such as cumin and chili powder for the thyme and oregano.

 Leftovers are great!
 You can eat them cold, make a chicken salad, sandwich, soup or a panini.
 The options are endless.

 I hope you will give this recipe a try!

 This chicken can be ready in under 1 hour!
-Great for company or a weekend dinner.
+Great for company or a weeknight dinner.
 Makes delicious leftovers or weekday lunches.

 - 1 each 4-5 pound while chicken

 - 1 tsp dried oregano